 Susan Marshall is the classroom music teacher at Unley Primary School in Adelaide.
 She teaches Reception to Year 7 and has been involved with the National Music Teacher Mentoring Program for the past 5 years.
 Susan has completed Level 4 Orff Schulwerk Accreditation and is involved as a Levels Presenter in SA.
 She has previously presented Orff Focus Sessions at ANCOS National Conferences.
 In 2020 and 2021, Susan has been involved as a presenter for OSASA in the Music Education Strategy Professional Development Packages.

 Deb Hepworth is an experienced music educator and art administrator.
-She is the Administrator of the SAPPS Choir and has been the SA Coordinator of the National Music Teacher Mentoring Program since it began in SA in 2017.
+She is a previous Director of Music of the Primary Schools Music Festival and Administrator of the SAPPS Choir.
+She has been the SA Coordinator of the National Music Teacher Mentoring Program since it began in SA in 2017.

 New South Wales